Shelby Forest General Store functions as a community centerpiece, with famous burgers.

 Downtown Cajun cafe serves dishes straight from the bayou in Franklin, Tennessee.

-Chef Tyler Brown of the Capitole Grille at the Hermitage Hotel in Nashville raises much of the fresh food served at the acclaimed restaurant.
+Chef Tyler Brown of the Capitol Grille at the Hermitage Hotel in Nashville raises much of the fresh food served at the acclaimed restaurant.

 Restaurants across the state grow their own farm-fresh ingredients.